Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect.rst

     Access to the base flag that determines if this effect can be used in enchanting.

 `areaSoundEffect`_ (`string`_)
     Read-only.
-The sound path to the sound effect to use for area of effect impacts.
+The path to the sound to play for area of effect impacts.

+`areaVisualEffect`_ (`tes3physicalObject`_)
+    No description available.

 `baseFlags`_ (`number`_)
     No description available.